karelnagel/wolf-project-public/readme.md

 # Running the Project

 1. Copy the .env.example file and rename it to .env.
 2. Fill in the .env file with the correct values.
-AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY from the AWS configuration steps above, EMAIL as the choosen email that was verified following setting up AWS SES step, PUBLIC_API_URL should be set for "https://localhost:4321" for dev enviorment.
+AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY from the AWS configuration steps above, EMAIL as the choosen email that was verified following setting up AWS SES step, PUBLIC_API_URL should be set for "https://localhost:4321" for dev enviorment, JWT_SECRET can be set to be any randomized string.
 3. Run `npm i` to install dependencies.
 4. Start the backend with `npm run dev` in the root directory.
 You will be prompted for your STAGE_NAME.
 Deployment of your stack will take some time.
 5. To start the frontend, open another terminal run `npm run dev-fe`.